 The M.S.A.D.
 No. 75 Board of Directors is legally responsible for all matters relating to the operation of all M.S.A.D.
 No. 75 schools.

 Each of the M.S.A.D.
-No. 75 school libraries is an integral component of the total district library program and is not an entity in and of itself.
+No. 75 school libraries is an integral component of the total district Learning Commons program and is not an entity in and of itself.

-All librarians are guided by the educational philosophy and standards of the District; all are guided by the district library philosophy, objectives, and procedural plan.
+All librarians are guided by the educational philosophy and standards of the District; all are guided by the district Learning Commons philosophy, objectives, and procedural plan.

-Budget funds are allocated on the basis of a district program of uniform excellence and the individual library's role in that program.
+Budget funds are allocated on the basis of a district program of uniform excellence and the role of the individual Learning Commons in that program.

-Each library collection is considered a segment of the total district library collection.
-All materials are shared; all materials are made available upon request to any school library in the District.
+Each Learning Commons collection is considered a segment of the total district Learning Commons collection.
+All materials are shared; all materials are made available upon request to any school Learning Commons in the District.

 The responsibility for the selection of instructional materials is delegated to the professionally-trained personnel employed by the school system.

 Selection of materials involves many people: principals, teachers, librarians, and department chairmen.
-The responsibility for coordinating the selection of instructional materials and making the recommendation for purchase rests with the professionally-trained library-media personnel.
+The responsibility for coordinating the selection of instructional materials and making the recommendation for purchase rests with the professionally-trained Learning Commons personnel.

 Criteria for Selection